Policy: Rehabilitation and compensation

 - Preventing workplace injuries and illnesses by providing a safe and healthy working environment.

-- Providing early reporting systems and intervention procedures that will enable injured staff to stay at work or return to work as soon as possible in line with medical guidelines.
+- Providing systems that support early reporting of injury and intervention procedures that enable injured staff to stay at work or return to work as soon as possible in line with medical guidelines.

 - Facilitating the durable return to work of employees, by assisting with the safe and early integration back into the workplace, and minimisation of time away from the workplace.

 - Defining, documenting and communicating the areas of accountability and responsibility for executive, senior managers and employees involved in the rehabilitation and claims management process.

 - Facilitating participation in an injury or illness management program appropriate to an injured or ill employee’s medical recovery.

-- Providing our people with relevant information about claims and injury management including their rehabilitation rights and obligations.
+- Providing employees with relevant information about claims and injury management including their rights and obligations.

 - Maintaining confidentiality of personal information in accordance with applicable legislation.

 Leadership and culture

-- At the University, we promote excellence in health and safety leadership and a positive culture of health and safety through:
+- The University promotes excellence in health and safety leadership and a positive culture of health and safety through:

 - Encouraging and supporting innovative and effective rehabilitation and practices.

-- Ensuring compliance with the Safety, Rehabilitation and Compensation Act 1988 (Cth).
+- Ensuring compliance with the Safety, Rehabilitation and Compensation Act 1988 (SRC Act) (Cth).

 - Determining, in consultation with our employees, their best rehabilitation requirements and outcomes.